wp-plugins/quick-contact-form/readme.txt

 == Changelog ==

+= 5.0 = Multiple forms!
+Something that has been a long time coming.

 = 4.5
 *	Put all the admin functions in a seperate file (700 lines of code less for your visitors to load).
 *	Added options to change the fonts and field borders.